17.7.3 Cluster Analysis

 Standardizing the Variables

-If the variables are measured in different scales, you can standardize variables in three ways.
+If the variables are measured in different scales, you can standardize variables.
 This results in all variables contributing more equally to the distance measurement, though you may lose variability information in the variables.

 - Euclidean distance: